Code-Institute-Submissions/overlay-test/README.md

 ### User Stories

 #### Reasons a user may visit the website
-* Doing research on visual stress either for themselves of for a family member
+* Doing research on visual stress either for themselves or for a family member
-* Experiencing symptoms of visual stress and want to test themselves / child
+* Experiencing symptoms of visual stress and want to test themselves or child
 * Trying to find out if using an overlay may increase their reading speed

 #### Reasons for the website